Close-up of back of man in handcuffs being led by a police officer to a cop car.

-One year after a crash in California that left 13 dead and 30 others injured, authorities arrested the truck driver deemed to be responsible in Georgia.
+One year after a trucking accident in California that left 13 dead and 30 others injured, authorities arrested the truck driver deemed to be responsible in Georgia.
 The truck driver put his truck in park when the freeway he was on was shut down in the early morning due to construction.
 He fell asleep.
 When the freeway reopened, the driver didn’t wake up and his truck remained stationery as traffic began zooming past.
 The dangerous situation ended in tragedy when a bus traveling at more than 75 mph slammed into the truck.
 The driver was arrested on vehicular manslaughter and gross negligence charges.

 Truck drivers are supposed to sleep a certain number of hours for every day that they work, but authorities believe that the driver chose to keep driving through that time.
 The driver is believed to have violated federal regulations by driving too many hours and attempting to hide the violations by falsifying his daily driver’s log.